Last updated: June 20, 2026

 Can I get a free breast pump in Texas?

-Yes, many moms can get a pump through private insurance, Marketplace coverage, Medicaid, CHIP, WIC, TRICARE, or VA-related care.
-The exact pump and process depend on your plan, medical need, and local availability.
+Many moms can get a pump through private insurance, Marketplace coverage, Medicaid, CHIP, WIC, TRICARE, or VA-related care.
+The exact pump and process depend on your plan, medical need, timing, and local availability.

 Does Texas WIC give breast pumps?

-Texas WIC says it can issue pumps to WIC members who are uninsured, cannot get a pump from their health plan, did not know about the health plan benefit, or got a pump that does not meet their needs.
-Call WIC or your clinic to ask.
+Texas WIC says it can provide pumps to WIC members who are uninsured, cannot get a pump from their health plan, did not know about the plan benefit, or received a pump that does not meet their needs.

 Does Texas Medicaid cover breast pumps?